hashicorp/serf/website/source/intro/getting-started/event-handlers.html.markdown

   didn't properly respond to ping requests.
 * `member-update` - One or more members have updated, likely to update the associated tags
-* `tags` - The local serf agent's tags have been updated.
 * `user` - A custom user event, covered later in this guide.

 ## Multiple Event Scripts, Filtering, And More